 CPF Minimum Sum

-For existing property owner who has utilised portion of the CPF to finance his/her existing property, HALF of the CPF full retirement sum is required to be kept in the CPF special account and/or CPF ordinary account (if there is insufficient fund to meet the minimum sum in the special account).
-The CPF minimum sum increases every year.
-Starting from 1st July 2015, the minimum sum required is $80,500, which is half of $161,000
+For existing property owner who has utilised portion of the CPF to finance his/her existing property, HALF of the CPF full retirement sum is required to be kept in the CPF Special Account and/or CPF Ordinary Account (if there is insufficient fund in the Special Account).
+The CPF Basic Retirement Sum (used to be known as Minimum Sum) increases every year.
+Starting from 1st January 2019, the Basic Retirement Sum required is $88,000, which is half of $176, 000

 Buyer's Stamp Duty (BSD)